Hoskins has 2 HRs, 5 RBIs as Nola, Phillies top Rockies 7-5 - WHIZ News

 TRAINER’S ROOM

 Rockies: LHP Kyle Freeland (strained left shoulder) threw 25 pitches in a bullpen session.
-Colorado manager Bud Black said Freeland threw at 85% effort.
+Black said Freeland threw at 85% effort.
 Black also said INF Brendan Rodgers (right hamstring strain) took grounders in the outfield before the game.

 UP NEXT